fbpx

 • We work specifically with the breath to help the nervous system to relax.

-• We use natural oils (if I know you're Dosha type the oil will be specific to you) and a powder from the ground root of Acorus calamus, a wetland plant in the sweetflag family.
+• We use natural oils and a powder from the ground root of Acorus calamus, a wetland plant in the sweetflag family.
 This gives a pleasant exfoliating feeling, but mainly helps improve circulation and warm up the tissues, intensifying the benefits of the massage.

-• Ayurvedic Yoga Massage works with both oil massage and movements, meaning your body gains all the benefits of both.
-Therapists take time to understand your needs and your limits so you never feel over or under worked.
+• Therapeutic Ayurvedic Yoga Massage works with both oil massage and movements, meaning your body gains all the benefits of both.
+I'll take time to understand your needs and your limits so you never feel over or under worked.

 • Combining working close to your limits and using breathing to help activate the parasympathetic nervous system helps release tension from even the most ‘stuck’ parts of your body.